seb314/hud-menu/README.md

 Provides a way to run menubar commands through a searchable list.

-This fork attempts to sort menu items according to their usage frequency, so the most used commands are found faster
+This fork  mru-sorts menu items, so the most-recently-used commands are found faster

 ## Dependencies
 * python-dbus